 In most cases, propane is consistently cheaper than electricity because it burns hotter and more efficiently.
 The cost per hour to use a propane heater is about $0.16 versus $0.19 for an electric heater.
 That makes propane heaters 20% cheaper than even the best oil filled heater which is also an economical choice.

 However, if you live in an apartment, then you shouldn’t use a propane heater because it may violate your rental agreement.
 For that reason, it’s better to invest in an approved apartment space heater like the ones reviewed in that link.

 Enjoy Your New Propane Heater

-We hope this guide on choosing the best propane heaters for your house or outdoor area was helpful.
+We hope this guide on choosing the best propane heaters for your house was helpful.